crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 * Option C: One provider and no Jet vs classic difference.
 Only API version would be bumped if the implementation changes.

-We should go with the Option C, i.e. use Terrajet in provider-aws, provider-azure and provider-gcp as another way of generating CRDs and controllers so that they can reach the goal of coverage really fast.
+We should go with the Option C, i.e. use Terrajet in [`provider-aws`][provider-aws], provider-azure and provider-gcp as another way of generating CRDs and controllers so that they can reach the goal of coverage really fast.
 Then the community can keep investing in that single provider and make each CRD mature enough to depend on in production.
 In this way, we can increase the usage by increasing both the coverage and the maturity of the CRDs in a consolidated way.
 This increase in usage can attract cloud vendors to come and join the maintainership of these providers.
 Once they do, they can either progressively convert the implementation of the controllers to their choice of technology or start with new providers which we can suggest people to use and we can provide migration tooling from the community-maintained one.
 In either case, the users would see a clear path forward and we'd not waste any efforts by the community.

 Note that we are making two decisions here:
 * There will be a single provider.
 * The single provider will be the classic one and we'll add Terrajet CRDs on top.

+The order of execution will be roughly as following, taking [`provider-aws`][provider-aws] as an example:
+1. Add Terrajet pipeline to the provider repository.
+1. Copy the manual resource configurations from provider-jet-aws and introduce the CRDs of those configurations in their new API group, without changing their version, i.e. `v1alpha2`.
+1. Generate the full set of CRDs in `release-x.x-preview` branch similar to jet repository and include those non-configured ones only in `-preview` suffixed version.
+1. Write up a guide or tool to help the current users of non-preview version of Jet providers to migrate to [`provider-aws`][provider-aws].

+We will also update the guidelines about how to add a resource roughly with the
+following:
+* If you are adding a new resource, use Terrajet pipeline unless there is a blocker.
+* If you encounter a bug that cannot be solved with Terrajet in a meaningful timeframe, consider changing its controller to classic hand-written controller and bump the API version.
+* If an existing classic CRD (hand-written or ACK-generated) has a bug that cannot be fixed easily or has a blocker or we continuously get bugs which makes it hard to maintain, consider replacing it with Terrajet.

+The main idea behind these guidelines is that we'd like to make use of the best tooling for a given resource in terms of its maintenance cost and stability.
+We might end up with more and more classically written resources converted to Terrajet because it's easier to maintain but there is no goal of converting all existing stable resources, like VPC for example.
+For all sorts of conversions, we will make use of conversion webhooks support of Kubernetes API.

 There are several reasons to choose this approach instead of having providers separated by whether they call APIs directly or use Terrajet.
 Let's take a look